FelixS90/libCZIrw_Demo/README.md

 * access metadata
 * writing

 In a nutshell, it offers (almost...) the same functionality as the 2D-viewer in ZEN - in terms of composing the image (including display-settings) and managing the data found in a CZI-file.
-The libCZIrw libary is part of the Open Application Development Concept of Zeiss Microscopy.
+The libCZI libary is part of the Open Application Development Concept of Zeiss Microscopy.
 More information on OAD can be found here: https://github.com/zeiss-microscopy/OAD

 The code is written in C++11 and (so far) has been successfully compiled with: